-Samsung Galaxy Note 10 is as beautiful as it is powerful, with its Super AMOLED display, powerful Snapdragon 845 processor, 128 GB storage, and of course, the S-Pen make it a truly smart phone.
+Samsung Galaxy Note 10 is as beautiful as it is powerful, with its Super AMOLED display, powerful Snapdragon 845 processor, 128 GB storage, and of course, the S-Pen makes it a truly SMART phone.
 But to use the device to its full potential, you need apps that make the best use out of Note 10.

 Although there are plenty of features preloaded on the Phone such as the S-Pen remote, on-screen notes, doodling, etc. These apps do offer exclusive features but there is so much more than we can do with the apps in this list.
 So, here are some of the best apps for Galaxy Note 10 which enhances your Galaxy experience.

 The Galaxy Note 9 comes with a scribbling app which packs some of the basic tools like a pencil, a paintbrush, an eraser, etc. However, Sketchbook is a drawing and coloring app for professional artists, I can also use it to draw impressive art(hah).
 Sketchbook has a variety of tools and instruments which replicate the strokes almost identical to the real thing.
 It has rulers, layers, color bucket, etc. The Pen support disables the touch so you won’t accidentally ruin your work by touching it.

 Note 10 is a great phone for quick note-taking but the inbuilt note app does not offer many features.
 This is where Squid comes in.
 Squid is a note-taking app which allows you to create notes, edit and modify PDFs.
 You can use the S-Pen to make the edits and highlight any changes with hand-drawn remarks.
 You can also choose from a list of templates ranging from standard notebook layout, graph, to music sheets and create your personal notebook.
 Also, you can sign your PDFs with the S-Pen and that’s pretty neat.